-Note 3: Equivalent of AK/MATH 1710 6.0: Students who have successfully completed all three Ontario OAC mathematics credits in the last two years are considered to have the equivalent of AK/MATH 1710 6.0.
-Students who have not done so but who believe they may have the equivalent of AK/MATH 1710 6.0 may write an exemption test.
-Details are available through the School.
+Note 2: Equivalents to AK/MATH 1710 6.0: Students who have completed two OAC mathematics subjects at 70 per cent or higher (one calculus + one other mathematics) or equivalents, within the last two years.
+Students who have not done so may write and exemption test.
+Details are available through the School of Analytic Studies and Information Technology.

-Note 4: All students whether newly admitted or transfer students who have completed a 6 credit university-level Mathematics course are excused from taking MATH 1710 6.0 and are required to take a Modes of Reasoning General Education course in order to fulfill the General Education requirement.
-The Mathematics credit is to be granted as either a major or elective course.
+Note 3: All students, whether newly admitted or transfer students, who have completed a university level calculus may not take AK/MATH 1710 6.0 and are required to take a modes of reasoning general education course in order to fulfill the general education requirement.
+The mathematics credit is to be granted as either a major or elective course.